neeltron/QuickSesh/README.md

 # QuickSesh!

-An online tool to create or join random study sessions, based on Jitsi Meet.
+An online tool to create or join random study sessions, based on Jitsi Meet. bruh.

 ## Installation
 + Clone this repository: